My Patient Inspired Me To Become More

-The winter of 2004 she thought she had a cold that she couldn't shake so she went to her primary care dr., who said it was probably the flu and prescribed her an antibiotic.
+The Winter of 2004 she thought she had a cold that she couldn't shake so she went to her primary care dr., who said it was probably the flu and prescribed her an antibiotic.
 When it persisted she returned to her primary care dr., who then did a chest x-ray and pronounced that she had pneumonia and sent her home with more meds.
-After still no improvement, with urging from her family, she returned to her primary care dr. for a third time.
-After extensive testing she was finally informed that, rather than pneumonia, she had small and non-small cell lung cancer.
+After still no improvement, with urging from her family, she returned to her primary care Dr. for the third time.
+After extensive testing, she was finally informed that, rather than pneumonia, she had small and non-small cell lung cancer.

 She told her family and friends that she "was going to fight and beat this."
 She went through the chemo and radiation, including the "prophylactic brain radiation" and ended up experiencing all of the terrible side effects.
 It was especially sad to watch her forget things and KNOW that she was forgetting -- losing her memory.
 She was told it was an "unfortunate effect of the radiation to the brain, but if lung cancer returns, it's known to like to return to the brain."